samboy88/mini_project/README.md

 Fact table capturing normalized events occurring in the repository, with each row representing a single event.

 ### `dim_event_type`
 Dimension table describing event types.
-Github events like Pulls,Issues,CreateEvent,PullRequestEvent,PullRequestReview,Pulle
+Github events like Pulls,Issues,CreateEvent,PullRequestEvent,PullRequestReview,pull_request_review_comment,issue_comment etc.

 ### `dim_pull_request`
 Dimension table describing details of Pull request.
+It is at grain of PRs.
+It captures granular level of details

 ### `dim_repo`
-Dimension table describing details of repository.
+Dimension table describing details of repository like repo_name.

 ### `dim_user`
-Dimension table describing details of user.
+Dimension table describing details of user like userlogin .